-Disarm the three traps (DC 10) ahead and enter the second door to your left, inside of which you’ll find a chest you can loot.
+Disarm the three traps ahead and enter the second door to your left, inside of which you’ll find a chest you can loot.
 Grab the Fauchard and the Chainmail from within, then continue down the previously-trapped hallway.
-Loot a corpse to score a Scroll of Bless and a Scroll of Shield of Faith, then proceed through the doorway to the northwest.
+Loot a corpse to score a Scroll of Bless and a Scroll of Shield of Faith (which prompts a tutorial on scrolls), then proceed through the doorway to the northwest.

 Find Jamandi’s Stash

 Beyond the doorway you’ll spot two Assassins who are apparently searching for Jamandi’s stash.
 You know somebody with a mansion this big and the title of "Swordlord" has to have some cool swag, right?
 Probably some swords, one would think.
 Exterminate the would-be thieves and take up their bid at larceny.
 Send one character into the first room to the right, while the rest should head up the hallway and into a second room.

 In both rooms you’ll notice several statues: two in the southern room, four in the northern room.
 Half have their swords up, half have their swords down, and all can be interacted with.
 That’s right, a puzzle.
 Your goal is to get all the statues to hold their swords in either an upright position, or to put them down.
 The complication?
 Interacting with one statue will always cause others to change their positions, too.